languagepals/languagepals.github.io/index.md

 -The ability to search/filter for students with specific availibilties and language skills.

--A page of example “talk story” session outlines to help the meetups be productive.

 -Addition of a meetings page and components for users to hold information such as who you are meeting with, when you are meeting, where/how, and notes of the meeting.
 This component can be accessed by whoever "attended" the meeting.
 A user can make a meeting and add different users.
 This meeting can be editted, kept after the actual meeting for your record or deleted.

 -The ability for the admin to delete profiles